Testing a benchmark#

 Checking that all datasets have the proper API and can be loaded.

-Checking that the objective have the proper API and can be computed on the
+Checking that the objective have the proper API and can be computed with a simple dataset and the result returned by

-simulateddataset.Checking that all solvers have the proper API and can be run on the
+get_one_result.Checking that all solvers have the proper API and can be run on a simple configuration.

 The tests that are run can be found in the Benchopt Test definition.

-By default, if the benchmark has been created using one of our templates (see XXX), the repo contains some github actions that will try to run these tests on each push/pull request, and once a week, to ensure long term maintainability.
+By default, if the benchmark has been created using one of our templates, the repo contains some github actions that will try to run these tests on each push/pull request, and once a week, to ensure long term maintainability.

 Hint